 wordy writing or vocabulary choices,

-Substantive Editing provides an insightful overview of a whole text and the process will strengthen the foundations of a book or document.
-A substantive editor assesses the text to identify any incongruities that undermine the author's intentions, like unnecessary characters or scenes that don't advance the story.
+Substantive Editing provides an insightful overview of a body of work.
+This editing process strengthens the foundations of a book, article, blog post, letter, or report.
+A substantive editor will assess a text to identify incongruities that undermine the author's intentions, like unnecessary characters or scenes that don't advance the story.
 It is usually very beneficial for the writer to have their manuscript substantively edited in the earlier drafts of the writing process.

-This more in depth editing will further storylines, improve on the overall organisation and logic of the story arch, and clarify the text's strengths and weaknesses.
-We ask questions like, is the story world believable?
+This more in-depth editing will further storylines, improve on the overall organisation and logic of the story arc, clarify strengths and weaknesses in the text.
+Editors ask questions like, is the story world believable?
 Do the actions of each character make sense based on who they're portrayed to be through the characterisation?
 Is the text coherent and organised?
 Are the chapters in the correct order?
 Is the story's structure logical and does it build to the appropriate climax or conclusion?
 What are the inconsistencies?

 point of view,